oban-bg/oban/README.md

 after they have completed.
 This allows administrators to review completed jobs and build informative aggregates, at the expense of storage and an unbounded table size.
-To prevent the `oban_jobs` table from growing indefinitely, Oban provides active pruning of `completed` and `discarded` jobs.
+To prevent the `oban_jobs` table from growing indefinitely, Oban provides active pruning of `completed`, `cancelled` and `discarded` jobs.

-By default, pruning retains jobs for 60 seconds.
+By default, the `Pruner` plugin retains jobs for 60 seconds.
 You can configure a longer retention period by providing a `max_age` in seconds to the `Pruner` plugin.

 ```elixir
 # Set the max_age for 5 minutes